 “Guess this is the signal for baby makin’” I quip.
 “Com’n here Grant.
 You and your posse is on.”

 His face lights up.
-He passes the spliff to a kid in the pit, as he and the Hialeah crew hop up onto the raised stage.
-They surround the mic and sang a capella doo wop.
+He passes the spliff to a kid in the pit, as he and the Hialeah crew hop up onto the raised stage as the country boys leave.
+They surround the mic and sang a capella doo wop without an introduction.

 I grab Dave, running back to the music room where the other Out-Crowd members are waiting their turn.

 “Why are the black kids playing?”
-Stu is afraid they’ve been bumped.
+Stu is afraid they are being bumped.

 “No worries, Champ.
 They’re warming up the kids for your dance party.”